How to survive the drama school interview

 Similar Posts from Actor Hub

-• Guest Post from Actor and DSA Founder James Bowden – They’re expensive, you can’t get funding, what is the point in doing a foundation course?
+• Guest Post from Actor and DSA Founder James Bowden – There is a massive difference in academic and vocational training.
+Are you really prepared for it or do you need a foundation course?

 • It’s very important that actors and drama students learn to eat well and follow a healthy balanced diet, especially if studying long hours in the daytime and rehearsing in the evenings.
 Drama students need to become fit, healthy and look good.
 Here are some healthy tips and advice on staying healthy during your years at drama school and beyond.